sai-pullabhotla/catatumbo/README.md

 --------
 * Automatic mapping of model classes (POJOs) to Cloud Datastore Entities and vice versa
 * Automatic generation of Identifiers (for both Numeric and String types)
+* Support for strongly typed Identifiers (e.g. a custom class UserId that wraps a numeric/string ID)
 * Ignore specific fields of your model object from persistence operations
 * Support for a variety of Data Types:
 	* boolean, Boolean